aadamsx/meteor-pdftk/README.md

 * [`stamp`](https://www.pdflabs.com/docs/pdftk-man-page/#dest-op-stamp)`(pdf, stamp, output, callback)`
 * [`multistamp`](https://www.pdflabs.com/docs/pdftk-man-page/#dest-op-multistamp)`(pdf, stamp, output, callback)`
 * [`fillform`](https://www.pdflabs.com/docs/pdftk-man-page/#dest-op-fill-form)`(pdf, xfdf, output, callback)`
+* [`cat`](https://www.pdflabs.com/docs/pdftk-man-page/#dest-op-cat)`({first: pdf1, second: pdf2}, output, callback)`

-Note: the first input to the 'cat' wrapper is a optional argumets object, which takes up to 5 pdfs, in the following format:
+Note: the first input to the 'cat' wrapper is an optional argumets object, which takes up to 5 pdfs, in the following format:
 {first: pdf1, second: pdf2, third: pdf3, forth: pdf4, fifth: pdf5}
-for the cat funtion to work, the first two arguments are required.
+for the cat function to work, the first two arguments are required.
-* [`cat`](https://www.pdflabs.com/docs/pdftk-man-page/#dest-op-cat)`({first: pdf1, second: pdf2}, output, callback)`

 Pull requests are welcome for more wrappers.
 If you need to execute a custom command, or one that's not wrapped, run: